firebird-finance/firebird-docs/docs/vtokens.md

 **Introducing vTokens**

-Users will now be able to move **vUSD, vBTC and vDOT** cross-chain in a decentralized manner, governed by VALUE holders.
+Users will now be able to move **vUSD, vBTC and vDOT** cross-chain in a decentralized manner, the process of which is governed by VALUE holders.

 Value DeFi will become a viable option for **users to exchange BTC and DOT with other ERC-20 tokens without going through a centralized exchange.** Our vToken technology has been intentionally designed to be interchangeable as we **plan to launch other vTokens to additional cross-chain partners/projects.**

 After the successful launch of the first wave of vTokens, we will begin building our new decentralized lending platform — Value Lending.
-Accepting vUSD, vBTC, vDOT, ESD and BAC as a new class of seigniorage tokens.
+Value Lending will accept vUSD, vBTC, vDOT, ESD and BAC as a new class of seigniorage tokens.

 Value Lending article: https://valuedefi.medium.com/elastic-decentralized-loans-powered-by-chainlink-479c137866c8